 Rocky Mountain aspen leaves don’t just turn color in the fall, they positively glow a bright luminescent yellow gold, almost as if they had their own light source.
 The leaves are small, delicate and tissue-thin with an aerodynamic shape that keep them in perpetual motion.
 Even a slight breeze sends every leaf on the tree shimmering.

-In addition to daily departures through October 21, 2018, there are two special dinner trains.
+In addition to daily departures through October 21, 2018, there is a special dinner train.
 The dinner specials offer a chance to experience sunset from the outdoor observation gondola car, as well as delicious steak or chicken dinner served almost two miles above sea level.

 September 15, 2018, Saturday Night Dinner & Murder Mystery Train, leaves Chama at 5 p.m., dinner on Cumbres Pass, entertainment and optional pre-WWII in Paris costume contest

 Fall rides are extremely popular and do sell out, so book early to avoid disappointment!